AmeenUrRehman/OpenCV-AI-Kit-Algorithms-Applications/README.md

 Here are some of the computer vision algorithms and applications covered in this repository:

-1. Image Filtering and Enhancement
+1. Image Filtering and Enhancement.
-2. Object Detection and Tracking
+2. Object Detection and Tracking.
-3. Face Recognition
+3. Face Recognition.
-4. Optical Character Recognition (OCR)
+4. Optical Character Recognition (OCR).
-5. Feature Extraction and Matching
+5. Feature Extraction and Matching.
-6. Image Segmentation
+6. Image Segmentation.
-7. Camera Calibration and 3D Reconstruction
+7. Camera Calibration and 3D Reconstruction.
-8. Augmented Reality (AR) and Virtual Reality (VR)
+8. Augmented Reality (AR) and Virtual Reality (VR).
-9. Gesture Recognition
+9. Gesture Recognition.
-10. Motion Detection and Tracking
+10. Motion Detection and Tracking.

 ## Getting Started